dresdner353/jbhasd/README.md

 "sw_man_pin" : 0 }, { "name" : "Temp", "type" : "temp/humidity", "th_variant" : "DHT21",
 "th_temp_offset" : 0, "th_pin" : 14 } ] }'
 ```
 In the above example, the device in question is a Sonoff Basic switch.
 This device has a single relay for controlling mains appliances.
 It's GPIO-12 is the pin for this relay.
 There is also an onboard LED that is tied to GPIO-13 and an onboard button which is connected to GPIO-0.
-That variant of the Sonoff also has a spare accesible GPIO-14 pin via the header solder points on the board.
+That variant of the Sonoff also has a spare accessible GPIO-14 pin via the header solder points on the board.

-The config arg to the device passed a JSON config record that specifies the devices zone, wifi_ssid and password.
+The config arg to the device passes a JSON config record that specifies the devices zone, wifi_ssid and password.
 So while you have already set this via AP mode, this config step lets you re-assign it if desired.
 Then following this are a series of enabled options for OTA, telnet, MDNS and manual switches.
 More on these later.

 The "boot_pin" specifies the assigned pin used for putting the device into AP mode when it is first booted.
 This is the same GPIO-0 pin as used for flashing.
 So it typically matches at least one onboard switch on most devices or at least something that can be attached to available pinouts on the board.
 The "wifi_led_pin" represents the LED used for displaying WiFI connect status.
 That same LED provides visual feedback when the device is being booted and entering AP mode.

 Ignore "force_apmode_onboot" for now.

-We're now at the controls array and what you can see is a JSON sub-object for a control named 'Relay' or type 'switch'.
+We're now at the controls array and what you can see is a JSON sub-object for a control named 'Relay' of type 'switch'.
 The switch is in 'toggle' mode, meaning it's assigned manual pin toggles between on/off.
 The relay pin is set to 12, LED pin to 13 and manual pin to 0.

 So with that control configured, the device will boot and configure a switch called Relay that drives the onboard relay via GPIO-12 and match the on/off state of that relay with the onboard LED (GPIO-13).
 Pressing the onboard flash button (GPIO-0) will act as a toggle-on and off button for the relay.

 Next up is the configuration for a DHT21 temperature sensor that is using the additonal GPIO-14.
-This sets the sensor name to Temp, its type to temp/humidity and then the desired pin and sensor variant required.
+This sets the sensor name to Temp, its type to "temp/humidity" and then the desired pin and sensor variant required.
 There is also a temperature offset if the sensor accuracy needs adjustment.

-With those settings applied, when this device boots again, it will flash the GPIO-13 LED at a medium rate for 5 seconds giving you time to ground GPIO-0 (boot_pin) and put the device into AP Mode.
+With the config applied, the device saves the config to EEPROM and reboots again, it will flash the GPIO-13 LED at a medium rate for 5 seconds giving you time to ground GPIO-0 (boot_pin) and put the device into AP Mode.
 If you activate that boot PIN during that initial 5 seconds, the LED flashing will go to a fast rate to indicate AP mode.
 If you leave that boot sequence alone, after 5 seconds, the initial medium flashing rate will drop to a slower rate to indicate that the WiFI connect stage has started and it will issue a quick burst of flashes to indicate that the device has successfully conected to wifi.

-Once it reboots, the following JSON is now returned when the device is probed..
+Once it reboots again, the following JSON is returned when the device is probed..

 ```
 $ curl "http://192.168.12.165/?pretty=1"